Technologicat/unpythonic/README.md

 x = piped(42) | double | inc | exitpipe
 assert x == 85
 ```

+The point is usability: in a function composition using pipe syntax, data flows from left to right.
 </details>
 <details><summary>Conditions: resumable, modular error handling, like in Common Lisp.</summary>